 Because if we do, then all of these things will be investigated and all of these things will be prosecuted.

-But meanwhile, this guy lost his house, couldn't afford the lawyer lawyers involved, and he now, you know, may face a little jail time.
+And he now, you know, may face a little jail time.

-You were involved in your memoir, you recalled that a source connected to a government agency implicated a um uh a sophisticated entity that used commercial, non-attributable spyware that is proprietary as a to a government agency,
+You recall that a source connected to a government agency implicated a sophisticated entity that used commercial, non-attributable spyware that is proprietary to a government agency, either the CIA, the FBI, defense intelligence agency, or national security agency in a breach.

-either the CIA, the FBI defense intelligence agency or national security agency in a breach, and you're suing the Justice Department of the Obama years of illegally surveilling your computers and seeking 35 million in damage.
+And you're suing the Justice Department of the Obama years of illegally surveilling your computers and seeking $35 million in damage.

-Uh by the way, the information that they got on General Flynn was obtained illegally.
+By the way, the information that they got on General Flynn was obtained illegally.

 How is your case going?

-Well, we're still in there four years later, which it's itself an accomplishment because as you may know, the government enjoys all kinds of automatic immunities, and they've been fighting this case still under Trump, same people as did under Obama, the Justice Department, fighting using your tax dollars and kind of trying to bleed me dry and avoid discovery.
+And they've been fighting this case still under Trump, same people as did under Obama, the Justice Department, fighting using your tax dollars and kind of trying to bleed me dry and avoid discovery.

-You know, we need discovery to get the names of the people who were involved in this operation, which has been confirmed with parts of five different forensics exams, but we can't get the names if they won't agree to discovery.
+You know, we need discovery to get the names of the people who were involved in this operation, which has been confirmed with parts of five different forensics exams.

-And instead of launching their own criminal investigation, which is what the Justice Department ought to have done long ago into those intrusions, which are confirmed, they're defending the the intruders in court.
+And instead of launching their own criminal investigation, which is what the Justice Department ought to have done long ago into those intrusions, which are confirmed, they're defending the intruders in court.

-So there is a GoFundMe related to it, and we're going to keep going as long as we can.
+And we're going to keep going as long as we can.

-We have oral arguments now scheduled, which is positive for late January in this case to try to get discovery.
+We have oral arguments now scheduled, which is positive, for late January in this case to try to get discovery.

-If we allow the abuse of the powerful tools of intelligence that we entrust to our intelligence community to turn them on the American people like this, uh, and this is when you were investigating issues like Benghazi and some other things, then w we're no better than the former Soviet Union in any way.
+If we allow the abuse of the powerful tools of intelligence that we entrust to our intelligence community to turn them on the American people like this, and this is when you were investigating issues like Benghazi and some other things, then we're no better than the former Soviet Union in any way.

 All right, more with Cheryl Atkinson on the other side of this.